Roofing dumpster rental in Bakersfield

 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service—not the standard roofing line.
-This ensures every load is managed properly, keeping your job site clean and compliant.
+When you mix asphalt shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service.
+Pure roofing jobs stay on the standard asphalt-only track—this keeps your project sorted and moving forward efficiently.

 Driveway Placement for Roofing Crew Workflow